gradio-app/gradio/guides/05_custom-components/04_backend.md

     @abstractmethod
     def preprocess(self, x: Any) -> Any:
         """
-        Convert from the web-friendly (typically JSON) value in the front-end to the format expected by the python function.
+        Convert from the web-friendly (typically JSON) value in the frontend to the format expected by the python function.
         """
         return x

     @abstractmethod
     def postprocess(self, y):
         """
-        Convert from the data returned by the python function to the web-friendly (typically JSON) value expected by the front-end.
+        Convert from the data returned by the python function to the web-friendly (typically JSON) value expected by the frontend.
         """
         return y
 ```